 Seller productivity

-Shifting more of the downstream sales activities to upstream can compress sales cycles without redefining it.
-Sellers can use AI to be constantly up to date on buyers needs and queries.
+Shifting more of the downstream sales activities to upstream can compress sales cycles without redefining them.
+Sellers can use AI to be constantly up to date on buyers' needs and queries.
 This minimizes lost cycles due to information repetition, further shortening the lifecycle.
-Shortening sales cycles help pull revenue forward that augurs well for the financial health of the business.
+Shortening sales cycles helps pull revenue forward, which augurs well for the financial health of the business.

-Sellers today spend only 30% or less of their time in selling, the one thing that they are masters of and were hired to do.
-Seller productivity can increase 3x if you could hand them each an assistant to do their routine work.
+Sellers today spend only 30% or less of their time selling, the one thing that they are masters of and were hired to do.
+Seller productivity can increase threefold if you could hand them each an assistant to do their routine work.
 But that is impractical.
 However, AI could be that assistant.
-It can offload all routine work, turn them around in minutes, and in the process freeing up sellers to be hyper productive.
-Tracking metrics like selling time vs admin time and pipeline/revenue per seller will give you insight on how well AI is performing in this context.
+It can offload all routine work, turn it around in minutes, and in the process free up sellers to be hyper-productive.
+Tracking metrics like selling time vs admin time and pipeline/revenue per seller will give you insight into how well AI is performing in this context.

 The above is not an exhaustive list of metrics or their usage.
 The specific metrics that are useful and measurable will vary with industries and companies.
 But what should remain consistent is the way you approach introducing and measuring the impact of AI: